-The life insurance operations of the Branch are conducted as required by the Life Insurance Act 1908 and are reported in aggregate in the Statement of Comprehensive (Loss) Income, Balance Sheets and Statement of Movements in the Home Office Account of the Branch.
+Effective 31 July 2013, the Company established a statutory fund in accordance with the Insurance (Prudential Supervision) Act 2010 ("IPSA-2010").
+As all of the Branch's business relates to "life policies" for the purpose of the IPSA-2010, all of the assets and liabilities of the Branch are included in the statutory fund.
+The Company was granted a full licence by the Reserve Bank of New Zealand under IPSA-2010 on 23 August 2013.
+The life insurance operations of the Branch are conducted as required by the IPSA - 2010 and are reported in aggregate in the statement of comprehensive income, balance sheet and statement of movements in the home office account of the Branch.
 The life insurance operations of the Branch comprise the selling and administration of life insurance contracts.
 All contracts are non-investment linked business.
-All business written by the Branch is non-participating and all profits and losses are allocated to the Head Office.
+All business written by the Branch is non-participating and all profits and losses are allocated to the statutory fund.